 Getting To Know God

-Getting to know God begins with the understanding that God is the First Source of all things—the primal source of all reality.
+Getting to know God begins by understanding that God is the First Source of all things—the primal source of all reality.
 Indeed, except for God, there would be no such thing as reality.
 God is the Supernal Ancestor of all things—the limitless power at the center of all creation—beginningless, endless, timeless, and spaceless.

 God is the only stationary, self-contained, and changeless being in the whole universe of universes.